The Momentum Formula: Stop the Revenue Leaks Stalling $10K–$20K Operators at $12K

 Look at your screen right now.
 How many tabs are open?

 An agency owner I worked with had 87 tabs.
 We closed them all.
 He couldn’t remember what 80 of them were even for.
-He joked his browser had more windows than his house.
+He joked that his browser had more windows than his house.

 Here’s what happened: instant clarity.
 His brain stopped processing 87 options every time he looked at his browser.
 Focus sharpened within five minutes.
 He said it felt like “someone turned the noise off.”